suhas-srinath/GRepQ/README.md

 in [CLIP](https://github.com/openai/CLIP).

-Once CLIP is installed, the positional embedding needs to be disabled in the forward pass of the image encoder.
+Once CLIP is installed, the positional embedding needs to be disabled in the forward pass of the image encoder during inference to test with images of all resolutions.
 This can be done by commenting the positional embedding step in the forward pass of the image encoder in CLIP's `model.py`.
 ```